Connecticut Speech Pathology State License Guide

 According to ASHA, Connecticut speech pathology licensure candidates must complete the following requirements before license verification:

-3. Candidates must pass an NTE Specialty Area Test (by ETS).1
+4. Candidates must pass the NTE Specialty Area Test (administered by ETS).1

 Speech-Language Pathology Licensure Exemptions for Connecticut